keisler-au/bingo-frontend/README.md

 ## Contact

-For any issues, open a GitHub issue or reach out to `joshkeisler.au@gmail.com`.
+For any issues or feedback, open a GitHub issue or reach out to `joshkeisler.au@gmail.com`.